 As shown control and data planes are separate, which helps in achieving lesser latency

 requirements.
 This is due to the fact that processing of control and data parts can run in parallel.

 Following table mentions probable numerology for two FFT points used in 5G millimeter wave technology viz.
 1024, 2048 and 4096.

 |FFT Size||1024 FFT Point (70 GHz)||2048 FFT Point (3 to 40GHz)||4096 FFT Point|

 |CP (Cyclic Prefix) duration||10.4 ns||0.6 µs||1 µs|

-Advantages of 5G millimeter wave
+Advantages or benefits of 5G mmwave technology

 • Provides larger bandwidth and hence more number of subscribers can be accommodated.

 • Due to less bandwidth in millimeter range, it is more favourable for smaller cell deployment.

 • Coverage is not limited to line of sight as first order scatter paths are viable.